Bana Haffar and Third Coast Percussion perform Shed

 - Asheville Grit, “ReVIEWING a Legacy: BMCM+AC Debuts Black Mountain Songs and ACTIVE ARCHIVE”

 - Mountain XPress, “ReVIEWING Black Mountain College conference looks at process and performance”

 Support for this project has been generously provided by the following: Henry Luce Foundation, the Andrew W. Mellon Foundation, North Carolina Arts Council, a division of the Department of Cultural Resources with funding from the National Endowment for the Arts, and the Windgate Charitable Foundation.
 Special thanks to Bill Adair and Connie Bostic.

 Image Credit: Michael Oppenheim

 Brooklyn Youth Chorus’ Black Mountain Songs

-The Black Mountain Songs performances will take place at the Diana Wortham Theatre in downtown Asheville on September 29 + 30 at 7pm.
-Tickets can be purchased for $20 ($12 for those aged 18 and under) here.
+The Black Mountain Songs performances took place at the Diana Wortham Theatre in downtown Asheville on September 29 + 30.

 Press for Black Mountain Songs, Asheville: